363rd Intelligence, Surveillance and Reconnaissance Wing: 363rd Air Expeditionary Wing

 An F-16 Fighting Falcon pilot assigned to the 363rd Air Expeditionary Wing, prepares for takeoff before a mission from a forward-deployed location in Southwest Asia on 27 March 2003 in support of Operation Iraqi Freedom.

-The 363rd Air Expeditionary Wing (363 AEW) was activated on 1 December 1998 and replaced the 4404th Wing (Provisional) when the United States Air Force inactivated all MAJCOM wings.
+The 363rd Air Expeditionary Wing was activated on 1 December 1998 and replaced the 4404th Wing (Provisional) when the United States Air Force inactivated all MAJCOM wings.
 The 363 AEW was the primary United States Air Force Air Expeditionary Wing responsible for Operation Southern Watch (OSW), which involved patrolling the Southern No-Fly Zone over Iraq below the 33rd Parallel.

 It appears that the 763rd Expeditionary Airlift Squadron served under the wing while operating from Seeb North Air Base, Oman (Muscat International Airport).
-In June 2001, Lieutenant Colonel Mark C. Vlahos arrived at Seeb for a one-year unaccompanied tour to command the squadron.
-Ir flew airlift and medical evacuation missions for Operation Southern Watch.
+It flew airlift and medical evacuation missions for Operation Southern Watch.
 After the September 11 terrorist attacks, "[l]ocated just four hours flying time from Afghanistan, the squadron nearly tripled in size, and Seeb North Air Base became a major cargo hub and home of the first field hospital supporting Operation Enduring Freedom."
 Vlahos handed over the squadron colours as part of the squadron's inactivation in June 2002.

 Following Operation Iraqi Freedom in 2003, US forces began to pull out of Prince Sultan Air Base.
 On 28 April the Combined Air Operations Center was shifted from PSAB to Al-Udeid in Qatar.
 On 29 April, US Secretary of Defense Donald Rumsfeld announced that US forces would begin pulling out of Saudi Arabia and that forces in the country would be diverted to other locations.
 Rear Admiral David Nichols, the deputy commander of the coalition air operations center stated that much of the assets associated with the 363rd AEW would be relocated by the end of the Summer 2003.

 The 363rd AEW completed its last operational mission supporting Operation Iraqi Freedom on 28 May 2003 completing a 13-year, continuous mission USAF presence in Saudi Arabia.
-An E-3 Sentry Airborne Warning and Control System deployed to the 363rd Expeditionary Airborne Air Control Squadron from Tinker Air Force Base, Okla., flew the wing's last operational mission supporting Operation Iraqi Freedom.
+An E-3 Sentry Airborne Warning and Control System deployed to the 363rd Expeditionary Airborne Air Control Squadron from Tinker Air Force Base, Oklahoma, flew the wing's last operational mission supporting Operation Iraqi Freedom.

 U.S. officials transferred control of portions of Prince Sultan Air Base to Saudi officials at a ceremony 26 August 2003.
 The ceremony also marked the inactivation of the 363rd Air Expeditionary Wing.